neurogeriatricskiel/KielMAT/docs/01_tutorial_gait_sequence_detection.md

 This example can be referenced by citing the package.

 The example illustrates how the Paraschiv-Ionescu gait sequence detection algorithm is used to detect gait sequences using body acceleration recorded with a triaxial accelerometer worn or fixed on the lower back.
 The gait sequence detection algorithm is implemented using [`ngmt.modules.gsd._paraschiv`](https://github.com/neurogeriatricskiel/NGMT/tree/main/ngmt/modules/gsd/_paraschiv.py).
-This algorithm is based on the research of Paraschiv-Ionescu et al [1-2].
+This algorithm is based on the research of Paraschiv-Ionescu et al [`1`-`2`].

 The algorithm detects gait sequences based on identified steps.
 It starts by loading the accelerometer data, which includes three columns corresponding to the acceleration signals across the x, y, and z axes, along with the sampling frequency of the data.
 To simplify the analysis, the norm of acceleration across the x, y, and z axes is computed.
 Next, the signal is resampled at a 40 Hz sampling frequency using interpolation.
 Smoothing is then applied through a Savitzky-Golay filter and a Finite Impulse Response (FIR) low-pass filter to remove noise and drifts from the signal.
 The continuous wavelet transform is applied to capture gait-related features, followed by additional smoothing using successive Gaussian-weighted filters.
 The processed data is then analyzed to detect gait sequences.

 The algorithm continues by identifying the envelope of the processed acceleration signal.
 Active periods of the signal are identified using the Hilbert envelope.
 The statistical distribution of the amplitude of the peaks in these active periods is used to derive an adaptive threshold.
 In case the Hilbert envelope algorithm fails to detect active periods, a fixed threshold value (0.15 g) is used for peak detection in the signal.
 Mid-swing peaks are detected based on this threshold.
 Pulse trains in the local maximum and minimum of the peaks are identified, with those having fewer than four steps filtered out.
 The intersection of pulse trains from local maximum and minimum peaks is detected as walking periods.
 These periods are then organized and grouped to update the start and end times of detected walking bouts.

 Next, the algorithm takes the last steps to detect walking bouts in the signal.
 For this purpose, walking bouts with five or more steps are detected, and their start and end times are added to the list.
 Walking labels are generated as an array of zeros, and the intervals corresponding to the walking bouts are labeled as 1.
 Groups of consecutive zeros in the walking labels are identified, and if breaks between walking bouts are less than three seconds, they are merged.
-The output is then constructed as a DataFrame containing gait sequence information in BIDS format.
+The output is then constructed as a DataFrame containing gait sequence information in BIDS format with columns `onset`, `duration`, `event_type`, `tracking_systems`, and `tracked_points`.
 If gait sequences are found, the output is printed; otherwise, a message indicating that no gait sequences are detected is displayed.

 #### References
-[1] Paraschiv-Ionescu et al. (2019).
+[`1`] Paraschiv-Ionescu et al. (2019).
 Locomotion and cadence detection using a single trunk-fixed accelerometer: validity for children with cerebral palsy in daily life-like conditions.
 Journal of NeuroEngineering and Rehabilitation, 16(1), 24. https://doi.org/10.1186/s12984-019-0494-z

-[2] Paraschiv-Ionescu et al. (2020).
+[`2`] Paraschiv-Ionescu et al. (2020).
 Real-world speed estimation using a single trunk IMU: methodological challenges for impaired gait patterns.
 Annual International Conference of the IEEE Engineering in Medicine and Biology Society.
 IEEE Engineering in Medicine and Biology Society. https://doi.org/10.1109/EMBC44109.2020.9176281

-## Import libraries
+## Import Libraries
 The necessary libraries such as numpy, matplotlib.pyplot, dataset, and Paraschiv-Ionescu gait sequence detection algorithms are imported.
 Make sure that you have all the required libraries and modules installed before running this code.
-You also may need to install the 'ngmt' library and its dependencies if you haven't already.
+You also may need to install the `ngmt` library and its dependencies if you haven't already.

 ```python